Professor of Physics

 We are doing that now.
 Working at the Large Hadron Collider at CERN, the Cornell particle physics group is focusing heavily on the search for New Physics.
 Here are just a few of the things which interest me most and dominate my research directions:

 - If the new physics is Supersymmetry (this is where the fermionic spacetime dimensions come in) then what are the masses of the neutralinos and charginos?
 What are the best strategies for extracting these signals from the data?
 Where in the vast parameter space of Supersymmetry does the pattern of masses seem to put us?
 Is the lightest neutralino a possible candidate for the Dark Matter of our universe?
 In fact, is the pattern of observations consistent with "R-parity" conservation?
-This is needed for there to be a dark matter candidate in the first place.
+This is needed for there to be a traditional neutralino dark matter candidate in the first place.
 Can we be clever enough to extract from the complicated and incomplete LHC data any information at all -- even hints -- about the masses or spin of the new particles?

 - If the new physics is the existence of "extra" spatial dimensions, can we distinguish this from Supersymmetry?
 Many of the phenomena will look rather similar, especially in LHC data.
 Will our initially very limited view up the Kaluza-Klein towers allow us to count the number of extra dimensions or measure their size, even roughly?
 What is the dark matter candidate in this case?
 What symmetry keeps it from decaying, and can we see evidence for this symmetry?